Jonas Semaška: First Soviet occupation (1940–1941)

 During the Soviet occupation of Lithuania in 1940, he was still the 1st Infantry Regiment's 8th company's commander.
-While the Lithuanian army was being broken up, Semaška was made company commander of the Red Army's 234th Rifle Regiment, part of the 29th Territorial Rifle Corps' 179th Rifle Division on October 3.
+While the Lithuanian army was being broken up, Semaška was made company commander of the Red Army's 234th Rifle Regiment, part of the 29th Territorial Rifle Corps' 179th Rifle Division on 3 October.
 When the regiment's political commissar demanded that Semaška spy on the commander of his regiment, Colonel L. Rajeckas, Semaška informed Rajeckas about this.
 In order to avoid trouble, he was released for holidays on 15 May 1941.
 After returning from his holidays, he was tipped off about the coming arrest, so he went into hiding.
 To avoid arrest, he initially hid in Riga with the Latvian officer Mārtiņš Puriņš.
 Later, Semaška hid in the Marijampolė district.

-German occupation (1941–1944) and service in the Lithuanian Auxiliary Police Battalions
+German occupation (1941–1944)

 From August 1941, Semaška served as company commander in the LSD's 4th Security Battalion.
 This unit became the 7th Battalion from 15 February 1942.
 Together with the battalion, commanded by Captain V. Klimavičius, Semaška was sent in April to the Vinnytsia Oblast, then in Reichskommissariat Ukraine, to protect the railways and the strategic road, the Durchgangsstrasse IV, under construction to the south.

 Winter of 1942/43

 On 25 October 1942, Semaška was promoted to commander of the 7th Battalion, which was soon transferred to the front near Stalingrad.
 As they were part of Generalfeldmarschall Friedrich Paulus' Sixth Army, Semaška and his unit were surrounded by the Red Army.
 After receiving the permission of Arthur Schmidt, the Sixth Army's chief of staff, the 7th Lithuanian battalion led by Captain Jonas Semaška, broke through 3 encirclement lines.
-From 1943 January 13 to January 17, the battalion was embroiled in Ostrogozhsk's defence, as the Soviets launched the Ostrogozhsk–Rossosh Offensive.
+From 13 to 17 January 1943, the battalion was embroiled in Ostrogozhsk's defence, as the Soviets launched the Ostrogozhsk–Rossosh offensive.
 In conjunction with the few nearby Hungarian and German units, the 13th Light Division and 168th Infantry Division respectively, the Lithuanian Battalion succeeded in breaking through three defensive rings in the Alexeyevsk district.
 After the successful breakthrough, the battalion was withdrawn to Alytus for rest.

 1943–1945

-Later in 1943, Semaška was appointed the 13th Battalion's commander, which was also sent to the Eastern Front.
+Later in 1943, Semaška was appointed the 13th Battalion's commander, that was also sent to the Eastern Front.
 The 13th Battalion fought against the Soviet army in the battles near Lake Ilmen, Pskov, Velikiye Luki.
 During these battles, he was wounded twice and was treated in the military hospital in Opochka.

 On 1 July 1944, Jonas Semaška was promoted from captain to major.
 He retreated together with the Wehrmacht from Pskov towards Latvia and fought in the Courland pocket.
 After the capitulation of Germany on 8 May 1945, he did not surrender himself to Soviet captivity.
 Together with Captain Stepas Januševičius and two other liaison officers (ryšininkai), Semaška returned to Lithuania while hiding at night.